eoscostarica/eos-dapp-boilerplate/readme.md

 # EOS Dapp Boilerplate

 This boilerplate provides a very quick way to get started with application development on the EOS platform.
-It's oponioned selection of technologies that will allow you to build performant and scalable EOS dApps.
+It's an opinioned selection of technologies that will allow you to build performant and scalable EOS dApps.

 You can configure the project to use any testnet for development, if you are interested in running all eosio services in your machine take a look at [EOS Local](https://github.com/eoscostarica/eos-local).